The Sacrament: Venice Review

 Writer-director Ti West and producer Eli Roth venture outside the strict margins of horror with this docu-style investigation into an off-the-grid religious cult inspired by Jonestown.

-VENICE, Italy – Director Ti West built a following on old-school 1970s-influenced horror with The House of the Devil and The Innkeepers, while producer Eli Roth is associated with the more contemporary strands of the subsequent decades, notably splatter and torture porn.
+VENICE, Italy – Director Ti West built a following on old-school 1970s and '80s-influenced horror with The House of the Devil and The Innkeepers, while producer Eli Roth is associated with more contemporary strands of splatter and torture porn.
 Unexpectedly, The Sacrament follows neither of those paths.
 Less a strict horror entry than a psychological chiller, the film is too directly inspired by the 1978 Jonestown Massacre to pack much surprise as to where it’s headed.
 But it makes savvy use of the well-worn found-footage format, modulating its creepy scenario with considerable skill.

 The docu-style conceit here is that New York fashion photographer Patrick (Kentucker Audley) is concerned about his sister, Caroline (Amy Seimetz).
 She checked into a Mississippi sober-living community after years of struggling with drugs and has since been whisked off with the entire group to an undisclosed foreign country.
 Patrick has received an invitation to come visit her, with complicated plane and helicopter instructions to get him to the secret destination without actually telling him where it is.
 He ropes in his colleagues from multimedia outlet Vice, investigative reporter Sam (A.J Bowen) and videographer Jake (Joe Swanberg), to come along and document the journey.